open-cogsci/osdoc/content/pages/manual/eyetracking/eyelink.md

 - %link:pygaze%

-## What happened to the EyeLink plug-ins?
+## What happened to the EyeLink plugins?

-The OpenSesame EyeLink plug-ins have been deprecated in favor of PyGaze.
-However, even though the EyeLink plug-ins are no longer maintained, they still work.
+The OpenSesame EyeLink plugins have been deprecated in favor of PyGaze.
+However, even though the EyeLink plugins are no longer maintained, they still work.
 For more information, visit the older version of this documentation page:

 - <http://osdoc.cogsci.nl/2.8/devices/eyelink>